Myles-Cork/mylescork/_pages/driftbusprivacypolicy.md

 The app does use third party services that may collect information used to identify you.

-Links to privacy policy of third party service providers used by the app
+Links to privacy policy of third party service providers used by the app:

 -   [Google Play](https://www.google.com/policies/privacy/)
 -   [Unity](https://unity3d.com/legal/privacy-policy)